thefluidxyz/package/docs/sdk/lib-base.readablefluid.getprice.md

 ## ReadableFluid.getPrice() method

-Get the current price of the native currency (e.g. Ether) in USD.
+Get the current price of the native currency (e.g. Sei) in USD.

 <b>Signature:</b>